 \section{Some dynamics of int-amplified endomorphisms}

-In this section, we discuss some dynamics for the int-amplified endomorphisms in terms of fixed points and totally invariant analytic subvarieties.
-Note that, Lemma \ref{productint} follows immediately from Lemma \ref{keypropertyofkahler} and Lemma \ref{countable periodic point} is a generalization of \cite[Lemma 2.4]{meng2017building}. \begin{lem} If $f$ is an int-amplified endomorphism of a normal compact K\"ahler space $X$ and $Z$ is an $f$-invariant analytic subvariety (i.e., $f(Z)=Z$) of $X$, then the restriction $f|_Z$ is an int-amplified endomorphism of $Z$. \end{lem}
+In this section, we discuss some dynamics for int-amplified endomorphisms in terms of fixed points and totally invariant subvarieties.
+Note that Lemma \ref{productint} follows immediately from \cite[Proposition 1.3.1]{varouchas1989kahler} and Lemma \ref{countable periodic point} is an extension of \cite[Lemma 2.4]{meng2017building}. \begin{lem} If $f$ is an int-amplified endomorphism of a normal compact K\"ahler space $X$ and $Z$ is an $f$-invariant analytic subvariety (i.e., $f(Z)=Z$) of $X$, then the restriction $f|_Z$ is an int-amplified endomorphism of $Z$. \end{lem}

-\begin{lem} Suppose that $f:X\rightarrow X$ is an int-amplified endomorphism of a compact K\"ahler space $X$.
+\begin{lem} Let $f:X\rightarrow X$ be an int-amplified endomorphism of a compact K\"ahler space $X$.
 Then, the set of periodic points $\textup{Per}(f)$ is countable. \end{lem} \begin{proof} Suppose $\text{Per}(f)$ is uncountable.
 Then, there exists some $s>0$, such that the set $P_s$ of all $f^s$-fixed points is infinite.
 Let $Z$ be an irreducible component of the closure of $P_s$ in $X$ with $\dim Z>0$.
-Then $f^s|_Z=\textup{id}_Z$, which is absurd by Lemma \ref{iterationlemma} and \ref{productint}. \end{proof}
+Then $f^s|_Z=\textup{id}_Z$, which is absurd by Lemmas \ref{iterationlemma} and \ref{productint}. \end{proof}

 Unlike the normal projective setting, for a compact K\"ahler space $X$ admitting an amplified endomorphism $f$, it is still open about the density of periodic points.
-Nevertheless, the proposition below partially answers Question \ref{question1.6} for the case of complex tori.
-Moreover, we will show in Section \ref{section5} that the result can be extended to $Q$-tori case.
+Nevertheless, the proposition below partially answers Question \ref{question1.6} in the case of complex tori.
+Further, we will show in Section \ref{section5} that the result can be extended to $Q$-tori case.

-\begin{pro} Suppose that $f:T\rightarrow T$ is an int-amplified endomorphism of a complex torus $T$.
+\begin{pro} Let $f:T\rightarrow T$ be an int-amplified endomorphism of a complex torus $T$.
 Then, there exists a fixed point of $f$. \end{pro}